 - Omega 3 – you want to focus on higher levels of EPA, DHA

 - Vitamin C helps reduce inflammation

-- Eliminate sugars and dairy – coconut or almond milk, coconut milk powder for creamer, goat cheese to “cream” soup without the cream, berries and coconut cream or cashew yogurt
+- Eliminate sugars and dairy – replace them with coconut or almond milk, coconut milk powder for creamer, goat cheese to “cream” soup without the cream, berries and coconut cream, or cashew yogurt

 - A high quality multivitamin is important especially if you’re deficient in micronutrients (my favorites are listed here)